AidanFarhi/AidanFarhi/README.md

 - Hi, I’m @AidanFarhi - Data Engineer @ JPMorgan Chase & Co.
-- Ping me on LinkedIn!
+- Currently Learning -> Go

 <!---
 AidanFarhi/AidanFarhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.